How to Buy a Rental Property

 The Economic Arguments for Buying a Rental Property

-With the market as it currently stands, we are seeing low-interest rates and unusually high inflation.
+With the market as it currently stands, we are seeing high-interest rates and unusually high inflation.
 This means that inflation-protected assets like rental properties are one of the safest places to put your money (when compared to other avenues like the stock market).

-Now is a great time to be a landlord or borrower, because you can get hold of an appreciating asset with debt that’s depreciating in value.
 Buying a property with a fixed-rate mortgage is an investment that can make a lot of sense.
 Even if inflation may cool down, it could remain elevated for some years to come and investing in housing is still a relatively safe haven because people always need a roof over their heads.